What History Can Do

 (I’m participating in Faith Barista‘s Faith Jam.
 Every week she’s asking other bloggers to “jam like musicians” on a faith related topic.
 Today’s post is my riff on “Letting Go of Worry.”
 If you’re interested in the notes others added to this Faith Jam, go check out her site and follow the links.)

-11 Responses to “What History Can Do”
+11 responses to “What History Can Do”